-- 9. Remove all locks and tags.
-Refer to Section 2.5 for more information. - 10.
+- 9. Remove all locks and tags. - 10.
 Install the cavity plate.
 Refer to Section 6.6 for more information.

 6.12.4 Troubleshooting Nozzle Tip Heights

 The following describes reasons and corrective action for nozzle heights that are less or more than the values listed on the Tip Chart.